basvdijk/domoticz-osidark-theme/README.md

 This theme comes with no warrenty use it at your own risk!

+## Intro

+Create a Domoticz theme with:

+* Simple / clean / flat design layout
+* Optimized for smartphone, tablet and desktop
+* Large tap area's for buttons on smartphone

 ## FAQ

 ### How do I install this theme?